-At TomTom Telematics, we’re committed to the security of information and data privacy.
+At TomTom Telematics, we’re committed to the security and privacy of information.
 We invest continuously in our engineering, proven technologies, processes and people to make sure we can always provide you the most reliable telematics service on the market.
 As one of the world‘s largest providers of telematics services, continual investment in our service is important.
-We’re always improving to make sure that we are the best partner for your business – now and in the future.
+We’re always improving to make sure that we are the best partner in the field of telematics for our clients – now and in the future.

-Has established and applies an Information Security Management System according to the ‘Statement of Applicability’ for Architecture, Engineering, Quality Assurance, as well as IT operations of the TomTom Telematics Service Platform including Business Continuity Management provided to the TomTom Telematics BV, at the Technology Headquarters and at our secure Data Center co-locations in Germany.
-This is in accordance with the ISO/IEC 27001:2013 Statement of Applicability version 02/11/2016.
+TomTom has established and applies an Information Security Management System according to the ‘Statement of Applicability’ for Architecture, Engineering, Quality Assurance, as well as IT operations of the TomTom Telematics Service Platform including Business Continuity Management provided to the TomTom Telematics BV, at the Technology Headquarters and at our secure Data Center co-locations in Germany in accordance with the ISO/IEC 27001:2013 international standard.

 ‘The ISO/IEC 27001:2013 certification underpins that we’re in complete control of our processes and even more importantly, that our client data is in safe hands, which is crucial for us providing a business critical fleet management “Software as a Service” (SaaS) solution.’

 The cornerstone of TomTom Telematics’ commitment to information security is our set of security policies and programmes.
 Based on our rigorous risk management programme our policy aligns security with operations across the following topics:

 A detailed set of security policies designed to provide management direction and support of the information management system and all operational activities with respect to the TomTom Telematics Service Platform.